 The practical dividing line is not only whether you call yourself a freelancer.
 If you sell services regularly, operate under a business name, sign business contracts, need a bank or payment-provider file, work with local enterprise clients, hire others, or apply for public/private procurement, formal registration becomes much more important.

-Service-public’s individual-enterprise page lists documents for creating an entreprise individuelle for natural persons, including identity documents, residence certificate, location plan, lease or title document, a single registration form, and prior authorization where the activity is regulated.
+The service-public individual-enterprise page lists documents for creating an entreprise individuelle for natural persons, including identity documents, residence certificate, location plan, lease or title document, a single registration form, and prior authorization where the activity is regulated.
 Its trade-register page says trade-register establishment is now handled through the CEPICI company-creation process and that the register is delivered after the enterprise is registered.

 Some activities need more than ordinary registration.
 Legal, accounting, health, financial services, telecom, education, transport, security, real estate, tourism, import/export, and other regulated services may require professional approval, a sector licence, insurance, or administrative authorization before a freelancer can operate.

 Entreprise individuelle.
-A sole-proprietor style setup is often the natural formal route once freelancing becomes a business.
+This sole-proprietor style setup is often the natural formal route once freelancing becomes a business.
 CEPICI and service-public materials identify a process for creating an individual enterprise for natural persons.
 This can support the trade-register process, IDU, tax registration, business banking, local procurement, and client confidence, but it does not create the same liability separation as a company.

 Platform-based freelancing.
 Working through a platform such as Flexhire does not remove your Ivorian compliance duties, but it can make the commercial relationship easier to document: contracts, scopes, client records, payout statements, and a more consistent work history.